-Huge crowds join People’s Assembly March calling for General Election now
+Huge crowds join People’s Assembly march calling for general election now

 The Independent petition calling for a general election

 It is a simple and fundamental principle that the government derives its democratic legitimacy from the people.
 The future of the country must not be decided by plotting and U-turns at Westminster; it must be decided by the people in a general election.
 And for this reason, The Independent is calling for an election to be held.
-Have your say and sign our election petition by clicking here
+Have your say and sign our election petition by clicking here.

 Register for free to continue reading